techthumb1/techthumb1/README.md

 My name is Jason!
 I am a data scientist with a background in business and finance, interested in developing meaningful models, solving complex solutions, and learning from others.

-- ⏮️ I previously worked on ...Training and hyperparameter tuning Tesseract model
+- ⏮️ I previously worked on ...Building DS portfolio with React
-- 👨🏾‍💻 I’m currently working on ...Developig personal financial assistance bot
+- 👨🏾‍💻 I’m currently working on ...Time Series Analysis
-- 🌱 I’m currently learning ...Google Clound Computing
+- 🌱 I’m currently learning ...Algorithmic Trading
 - 🧩 I’m looking to collaborate on ...Open to any projects
 - 🤔 I’m looking for help with ...Cloud Computing
 - 💬 Ask me about ...Anything